-Changing culture to end food waste
+Changing culture: A solution to food waste

-As Sam Kass, former White House chef and policy consultant, explained at the spoke The Global Food Innovation Summit in Italy, “ it should be like it used to be to throw trash on the street, it used to be normal, now we don’t do it, food waste has to be the same, where it’s just not acceptable to throw it away.”
+As Sam Kass, former White House chef and policy consultant, explained at The Global Food Innovation Summit in Italy: “It should be like it used to be - to throw trash on the street, it used to be normal, now we don’t do it.
+Food waste has to be the same, where it’s just not acceptable to throw it away.”

 This piece was a guest post written by Judith Goldstein from SimpleOrder